bomberstudios/bomberstudios.com/src/pages/index.md

 I've worked at the intersection of design and technology for as long as I can remember.
 I'm comfortable with all steps of the product process and can do 0 to 1 product development, but my true passion is designing things and bringing them to life.

 You can read more about [how I work](/how-i-work) or [check some of my recent projects](/projects).

+If you want to get in touch, you can find me on [Bluesky](https://bsky.app/profile/bomberstudios.com) or [LinkedIn](https://www.linkedin.com/in/bomberstudios/).